 About the Residency

 The Texas Heart Institute/Baylor College of Medicine Thoracic Surgery Residency Program is a three-year program that accepts four residents annually.
-The Program Director is Joseph S. Coselli, MD, Division Chief, Cardiothoracic Surgery, Baylor College of Medicine and Chief, Adult Cardiac Surgery, Texas Heart Institute.
+The Program Director is Joseph S. Coselli, MD, Professor and Executive Vice-Chair, Department of Surgery, Baylor College of Medicine and Professional Staff, Texas Heart Institute.

 The program’s core values are integrity, respect for the individual, continuous commitment to excellence, dedication to discovery/innovation, and fostering leadership through education and teaching.
 These values are expressed through a program providing comprehensive training in adult and pediatric thoracic and cardiac surgery in an environment that stresses clinical excellence, clinical and basic research, and teaching as long-term goals for graduates.